justinm/node-json-views/README.md

 --------------------

-JSON serializers works as a combination whitelist/blacklist for object attributes where attributes must first be this.allow()'ed. this.deny() will always take priority in cases where an attribute is both allowed and denied.
+JSON serializers works as a combination whitelist/blacklist for object attributes where attributes must first be desc.allow()'ed. desc.deny() will always take priority in cases where an attribute is both allowed and denied.

 ```javascript